-Bangladesh has diverse environments, which offer many opportunities for crop diversification, yet, it is faced with challenges and limitations.
-The challenge facing Bangladesh agriculture is to grow more food from the marginal and productive lands at lower production costs.
+Bangladesh has diverse environments, which offer many opportunities for crop diversification lased with challenges and limitations.
+The challenge facing Bangladesh Agriculture is to grow more food from the marginal and productive lands at lower production costs.
 Rice, jute, wheat and sugarcane are the main crops.
-The agricultural scenario has the complexity of small-scale farms.
-It is also faced with yearly problems of monsoon floods, changing water courses of tributaries and other physiographic changes within small distances.
-The traditional tank irrigation in irrigated area has gone down by more than 9 per cent over the past few decades.
-Most soils are deficient in N, P and sulphur.

-Some of the key constraints leading to low productivity or even productivity stagnation in rice-wheat systems are: late transplanting and late-maturing photosensitive varieties of rice; low integrated use of organic and chemical fertilizers; multiple nutrient deficiencies; low use of external nutrient inputs by the farmers; inefficient management of irrigation and rainwater; continued rice cropping leading to greater incidence of insect and pests; soil acidity and non-availability of liming material; short-growing season for wheat and non-availability of agricultural farm implements.
-Under the RWC, studies on direct-seeded rice, and bed planted rice were carried out.
-The bed planted rice gave good yields.
-Zero tilled drilled wheat reduced weed infestation and enhanced water efficiency and ultimately gave higher yields.
+The agricultural scenario has the complexity of small scale farm economic, yearly problems of monsoon floods, changing water courses of tributaries and other physiographic changes within small distances.
+The traditional tank irrigation in irrigate area has gone down by more than 9 % over the past few decades.
+Most soils are deficient in N, P and sulfur.
+The problem facing Bangladesh agriculture is to grow more food from the marginal and productive lands at lower production cost.
+Some of the key constraints leading to low productivity or even productivity stagnation in rice-wheat systems are; late transplanting and late-maturing photosensitive verities of rice; low integrated use of organic and chemical fertilizers; multiple nutrient deficiencies; low use of external nutrient inputs by the farmers; inefficient management of irrigation and rain-water; continued rice cropping leading to grater incidence of insect and pests; soil acidity and nonavailability of liming material; short growing season for wheat and non-availability of agricultural farm implements.
+Under R-W consortium studies on direct seeded rice, and bed planted rice were carried out.
+The bed planted rice gave good yield.
+Zero tilled drilled wheat reduced weed infestation and enhanced water efficiency and ultimately gave higher yield.